k98kurz/tapescript/readme.md

 Simple DSL and VM loosely inspired by Bitcoin script but also hopefully more useful for other applications.
 The idea is to programmatically ensure access controls in a distributed system using cryptography.
+Unlike Java or WASM VMs, many op codes do complex things rather than simple/primitive ones, e.g.
+`OP_MERKLEVAL` and `OP_CHECK_MULTISIG`.

 ## Status